goncalogarcia99/WebClient/README.md

 # WebClient
 A web client that sends and receives HTTP messages.
-[XAMPP](https://apachefriends.org/index.html) is used as a testing web server.

 ## Installation (Linux)